 It is appropriate that Old World Wisconsin was opened in 1976.
 There could no better way to commemorate 200 years of American history than by vividly re-creating the sights, sounds and spirit of this country at its birth.

-The museum's more than 60 historic structures range from ethnic farmsteads with furnished houses and rural outbuildings, to a crossroads village with its traditional small-town institutions.
+The museum's more than 60 historic structures range from ethnic farmsteads with furnished houses and rural outbuildings, to the 1880s Village with its traditional small-town institutions.
 The efforts of countless historians have preserved an amazing slice of true Americana — one that will be enjoyed for generations to come.

 Historic Structures Documented